mshafat/noteshub/Blog/20240517 What affiliate marketing is not.md

 And this made him started to listen...

-I saw that he is no
+Then we got connected in Facebook and I saw that he has only a handful of friends and he is posting like crazy, with zero engagement in those posts...

+Now after talking for a week or two I realized his perception of affiliate marketing is very different than what I perceive this day...